AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 # Commerce Integration Framework Introduction

-Adobe’s Commerce Integration Framework (CIF) vision is to enable Adobe customers to build and deliver extraordinary and personalized omnichannel shopping experience based on state-of-the-art technology.
+Adobe’s Commerce Integration Framework (CIF) is Adobe's recommended pattern to integrate and extend commerce services from Magento and other 3rd party commerce solutions with the Experience Cloud.
+This enables Adobe Customers to deliver extraordinary and personalized omnichannel shopping experience based on state-of-the-art technology.

 ## Principles